 For underground or outdoor wiring, you might need a special splice kit that provides a waterproof seal.
 Each type works well, but it’s important to choose the right one for your specific project to ensure a secure and lasting connection.
 If you’re unsure, our team handles all types of electrician repairs and can advise on the best materials.

-How to Choose the Correct Wire Gauge and Junction Box
+Picking the Right Wire Gauge and Junction Box

 Selecting the right wire gauge is critical for safety.
 The “gauge” refers to the thickness of the wire, and a lower number means a thicker wire that can handle more electrical current.
 Using a wire that’s too thin for the circuit’s amperage can cause it to overheat and create a fire risk.
 For most standard home circuits, a 12-gauge wire is appropriate for a 20-amp circuit, while a 14-gauge wire is used for 15-amp circuits.